A Better Way to Track Activity than Counting Steps

 Say you go for an hour bike ride.
 You’re dripping in sweat and you feel like you’ve burned thousands of calories.
 You glance down at the activity tracker poised on your wrist and it reads: “10 steps”.

 Well, that’s a bit disappointing.
 You just biked 15 miles and you get credit for next to nothing?!?
 That’s because not all activities involve steps.
-Unlike other fitness trackers, we believe that you should get credit for all your activities, even the ones that don’t involve steps like yoga, biking, rowing, and weightlifting.
+Unlike other fitness trackers, we believe that you should get credit for all your activities, even the ones that don’t involve steps like yoga, biking and rowing.

 Focus on Heart Rate